Dhruvesh48/memory-game/README.md

 #### Index Page

 ---
-The Index Page is divided into Four sections:
+The Index Page is divided into four sections:

 - The Title of the game
   - Featured at the top of the page, the memory game heading is easy to see for the user.
 ![Logo](docs/logo.png)
 - The game section
   - This section will allow the user to play the memory game.
 The user will be able to see the back side of the card.
-  - The user will be able to select the any 2 cards and it will show which card user have selected.
+  - The user will be able to select any 2 cards and it will show which card the user have selected.
 ![Game-section](docs/game-section.png)
 - Alert section
   - This is where the user receives an alert after they choose two cards, indicating whether they are correct, incorrect or if they selected the same card.